Elegant Letter Template To Whom It May Concern

 50 To Whom It May Concern Letter & Email Templates ᐅ TemplateLab from templatelab.com

 Contact referrals or recommendations when providing a reference or recommendation for someone, you might not be aware of who will be reviewing the letter or recommendation form.
-If you do not know the name of the person that handles the particular issue.
-Traditionally, the phrase to whom it may concern is used in business correspondences when you don't know the recipient's name or you're not writing to a specific person.
+Web to whom it may concern is an outdated letter greeting.
+Always follow to whom it may concern with a colon.

 More articles